This post is a living document. Last updated on 2026-04-12.

 At the Wolfram Institute, I explore how ideas from mathematical physics can be carried into the framework of Wolfram models.
 My work focuses on designing the least complex discrete model capable of reproducing a macro phenomenon, with the potential to branch out and converge to known continuous structures in the limit of many computational steps.
 After implementing such a model and setting up a computational experiment, the empirical phase begins: making statistical observations, searching for emergent patterns, and identifying laws between well-designed observables as the complexity of the computational substrate generated by the experiment increases.
 It is exciting to think about how the seemingly continuous, unlimited, and unique world might emerge from a discrete one characterized by indivisibility, boundedness, and ambiguity.

-In the exploratory phase—before committing to a concrete project—I brainstorm ideas, read papers, distill suitable constructions, implement them in Wolfram Language, and create notebooks for experimentation and preliminary presentation to colleagues.
-If the direction is promising, I zoom in and develop it further, eventually contributing to Wolfram Institute’s projects, paclets, or writing something myself.
-While I want full responsibility for the final product, the exploratory and polishing phases seem like natural candidates for AI assistance.
+Before committing to a concrete project, I brainstorm ideas, gather papers and other resources, distill suitable constructions, implement them in Wolfram Language, and create notebooks for experimentation and preliminary presentation to colleagues.
+If a direction looks promising, I zoom in and develop it further, eventually contributing to Wolfram Institute projects, paclets, or independent writing.
+In practice, three parts of this workflow are especially suitable for AI assistance: the exploratory phase, polishing phase, and repo maintenance and organization.

 My utilization of AI